Skip to content

 • Poor physical conditioning

 Though extreme cold can present issues, certain jobs require workers to brave the elements.
-Fortunately, there are many proactive measures you and your workers can take to stay safe.
+Fortunately, there are many proactive measures you and your workers can take to stay safe:

-Wear at least three layers of clothing: an inner layer, a middle layer, and an outer layer.
+• Wear the right clothing: Wear at least three layers of clothing: an inner layer, a middle layer, and an outer layer.
 The inner layer should be a synthetic weave, the middle layer should be down or wool, and the outer layer should be waterproof.
 Avoid tight clothing, if possible, as it reduces blood circulation.

-Keep a change of dry clothing at work to change into as soon as possible if your clothes feel damp or get wet.
+• Have extra clothes on hand: Keep a change of dry clothing at work to change into as soon as possible if your clothes feel damp or get wet.

-Wet or damp clothing can cause body temperature to drop quickly, and cause illness or injury.
+• Try to stay dry: Wet or damp clothing can cause body temperature to drop quickly, and cause illness or injury.

-Touching cold metal surfaces can lead to frostbite and skin freezing to the metal, making it painful to remove and potentially causing skin damage.
+• Avoid skin contact with cold metal surfaces: Touching cold metal surfaces can lead to frostbite and skin freezing to the metal, making it painful to remove and potentially causing skin damage.

-Staying hydrated in cold weather is crucial.
+• Drink warm sweet beverages: Staying hydrated in cold weather is crucial.
 Drink warm, sweet beverages or electrolyte drinks to nourish your body and help keep it warm.
 Avoid alcohol and caffeine as they cause the body to lose heat faster.

-To prevent cold stress, work in pairs and monitor each other for symptoms while getting help if necessary.
+• Look out for one another: To prevent cold stress, work in pairs and monitor each other for symptoms while getting help if necessary.

-Know the symptoms of cold stress, pay attention to signs that you might be experiencing it, and get help immediately.
+• Monitor physical condition: Know the symptoms of cold stress, pay attention to signs that you might be experiencing it, and get help immediately.

-Wear a hat, insulated gloves, and insulated waterproof boots.
+• Protect hands, feet, ears, and face: Wear a hat, insulated gloves, and insulated waterproof boots.

-Schedule frequent breaks in warm, dry areas.
+• Take breaks as needed: Schedule frequent breaks in warm, dry areas.

 As an employer, you can help foster a safe working environment in cold conditions by doing the following:

-Train employees to recognize and prevent cold stress, administer first aid, and use work practices and personal protective equipment to avoid cold stress.
+• Train workers: Train employees to recognize and prevent cold stress, administer first aid, and use work practices and personal protective equipment to avoid cold stress.

-Provide warm beverages to keep workers hydrated and warm.
+• Provide warm beverages: Provide warm beverages to keep workers hydrated and warm.

 To prevent slips and falls, clear walking paths of snow and spread salt on paved surfaces.

-Consider installing radiant heaters, and if possible, shield areas of work from wind to reduce wind chill.
+• Install heaters: Consider installing radiant heaters, and if possible, shield areas of work from wind to reduce wind chill.

-Pack jumper cables, blankets, a flashlight, ice scraper, sand or kitty litter, water, non-perishable snacks, and a first-aid kit.
+• Equip vehicles with emergency kits: Pack jumper cables, blankets, a flashlight, ice scraper, sand or kitty litter, water, non-perishable snacks, and a first-aid kit.

-When working in cold conditions, schedule heavy work during warmer hours and assign workers in pairs to monitor each other for signs of cold stress.
+• Schedule work, intelligently: When working in cold conditions, schedule heavy work during warmer hours and assign workers in pairs to monitor each other for signs of cold stress.
 Additionally, allow workers to take breaks to warm up, as needed.

 Related Insights